rhagerty32/clearsurf/README.md

     `bash basic-install.sh &`

 7. Go into boot file by running this command: `sudo crontab -e`
-8. At the bottom enter: `@reboot bash piStartup.sh"`
+8. At the bottom enter: `@reboot bash piStartup.sh`

 After following this process you now have a device that is ready to be restarted.
 When that happens, it should auto install and configure Pi-Hole on your network.
 You can initiate this by running "sudo reboot" or, you can just run the command manually by typing "bash piStartup.sh"